As far as I know, there are only two countries in the world that were founded on the idea of hope.

 I’m grateful that America makes this wonderful life possible.

-I’m grateful that Donald Trump is President-elect.
+I’m grateful that Donald Trump is President.
 So far, his cabinet picks and appointments are impressive and reassuring.
 And the Supreme Court will be saved from the radical leftists Hillary would have appointed.
+President Trump is systematically rolling back Obama’s anti-business regulations.
+And the economy is growing rather impressively.
 My friends and relatives in Israel are breathing a huge sigh of relief.
 They dreaded a continuation of Obama’s anti-Israel policies.

 The left told us that Barack Obama’s election was historic.
 They told us that Hillary’s election would also be historic.
 But Donald Trump’s election is historic too.
 Mr. Trump is America’s first President who is a businessman, a political outsider, a man without a law degree.
-He is also the first President with Orthodox Jews in his closest circle, his daughter Ivanka and her husband Jared Kushner.
+President Trump is dealing with the North Koreans in what promises to be a highly effective manner.
+Trump does not do “strategic patience” code for appeasement.
+He is also the first President with Orthodox Jews in his closest circle of advisors, his daughter Ivanka and her husband Jared Kushner.
 Federal lawsuits against Nuns, bakeries, photographers, and pizza shops will cease.
-Religious freedom will return to the American grain.
+Religious freedom will, hopefully, return to the American grain.

 Karen and I wish all our friends and relatives a happy and blessed Thanksgiving.